karhama/action-manifest-pr/README.md

 This action can be used to automatically create manifest PRs into sdk-nrf repo.

 ## usage
-You can call this workflow in your repository to automatically create manifest pull requests.
+You can call this workflow in your repository to automatically create manifest PRs.

 ```yaml
 name: Create manifest PR